magnumjs/mag.js/README.md

 instance.getState() // returns a copy of the current state values of that instance - state is async

 instance.getProps() // returns a copy of the current props values of that instance

+instance.subscribe(function(state, props, previous){
+}); //v0.22.1 assign a handler to a given instance to get notified on unqiue changes after life cycle event `didupdate`

 // instance can be called directly with an index/key to clone the instance, usefull in data arrays instance('myUniqueKeyIndex') // Usually not called directly, MagJS will create index when attached to state